Water Street Station

-Water Street Station was the first Toledo power plant to distribute licensed electricity via Thomas Edison's new "three-wire system".
-At the time of construction, the building covered 30,000 square feet, making it one of the largest plants in the Midwest.
+Water Street Station was the first Toledo power plant to distribute licensed electricity via Thomas Edison's new alternating current (AC) "three-wire system," a type of single-phase electric power distribution system.
+At the time of construction, the building covered 30,000 square feet, making it one of the largest power plants in the Midwest.
 It was originally designed to provide power for trolley cars as its primary purpose—generating electricity for arc lights, buildings and residences was secondary.
 When it opened, the plant's four rope-drive Wheelock engines produced 4,000 KW of power which was predicted to be “sufficient to serve the needs of Toledo for 25 years.”
 However, the demand for electricity outpaced the plant's capacity from the day it opened.
 According to the January 6, 1912 edition of Electrical World, at its peak, Water Street Station burned 450 tons of coal daily during the winter months to keep up with Toledo's demand for the new-found power of electricity.

 Through mergers and acquisitions of several street car companies, steam heating suppliers, and electricity plants, Toledo Traction Company (itself a result of an 1892 consolidation of street car companies) would morph into Toledo Railway & Light Co.
 (Rail Light) in 1901.